 Surgical repair of the mitral valve is the most definitive way to address advanced degenerative mitral valve disease.
 This procedure requires cardiopulmonary bypass and a highly skilled surgeon.
-The University of Florida Small Animal Hospital is in the process of developing an Open Heart Surgery Program to provide this unique treatment option to affected dogs.
-We are excited to announce that Katsuhiro Matsuura, DVM, PhD, will be joining the University of Florida in July 2023 to start this flagship program!
-Dr. Matsuura has extensive experience in surgical repair of the mitral valve in dogs with high success rate.
+The Open Heart Surgery Program at the University of Florida Small Animal Hospital is led by Dr. Katsuhiro Matsuura, who has extensive experience in surgical repair of the mitral valve in dogs with high success rate.

 Please check out some frequently asked questions below if you are interested in exploring this surgical option for your dog.